JHU-PL-Lab/www-fpse/assignments/project.md

 1. There will be seven labs.
 Your group will be required to attend the first lab in-person on Oct 28th.
 2. Attending a lab means showing up and spending the whole period working on your FPSE project, not on homework or other coursework.
 You won't get credit for a lab if you show up and choose to work on something other than your FPSE project.
+3. Course stall will be there to assist you in all aspects of coding your project.
+We will also be asking you to explain the code you have written and will be doling out "dings" if you don't demonstrate a thorough understanding of your own code.
 3. Attendance will be taken at all labs and will be a part of your final grade.
 4. Your group is required to attend **seven** labs total.
-Conveniently, there are seven class periods which are project labs, but you may alternatively select a CA office hour (the whole hour and it should be your group advisor if at all possible) to be a "lab".
-If you wish to do that, show up in-person at the start of the office hour and notify the CA that you are doing a lab, and they will mark you down for attendance.
+Conveniently, there are seven class periods which are project labs, but you may alternatively select an office hour (the whole hour and it should be your group advisor if at all possible) to be a "lab".
+If you wish to do that, show up in-person at the start of the office hour and notify the advisor that you are doing a lab, and they will mark you down for attendance.
 At most two in-class labs can made up in this way.
-5. All labs must be attended in-person, but you may petition for an exception.
+5. All labs must be attended in-person and not on Zoom, but you may petition your project advisor for an exception if you are sick etc.
 6. **Attendance is all or none for a group** -- for a lab to count, **all** group members must be present.
 Group work is group work.

 ## Sample projects